lennseg/DynamicData/midterm/readme.md

 #Midterm: Word Frequency in Historical Speeches
 ------------------------------------------------------------

 The goal for this assignment was to view the frequency of words in speeches.
-I didn't want to get too political and have just Presidential speeches.
-I thought about focusing on speeches that were memorable to our society.
+Any speech will work with this application, I chose three speeches from two Presidents and Martin Luther King Jr.

 Speeches I focused on:
 * Martin Luther King's "I Have a Dream" speech